14 DELICIOUS Lebanese Breakfast Dishes 2024 → From a Local!

 These are GLORIOUS and my husband is always raving about them.
 Typically more popular in Syria, ka’ak sticks are essentially just…Lebanese breadsticks.
 Dip them in sweet tea and you’ve got yourself a Sunday morning treat!

-Ka’ak, on the other hand, is basically a type of bread.
+Ka’ak, on the other hand, is basically a type of bread, or pita bread.
 It usually has a hole in the middle and is baked with sesame seeds

 Ka’ak is shaped like a donut so that it can hang up to cool after it’s baked!
 It’s so crunchy and delicious!